bstaton1/KuskoHarvUtils/README.md

 ## Example Functions

-See `help(KuskoHarvUtils)` for a complete list of all functions and help files.
+See `help(package = "KuskoHarvUtils")` for a complete list of all functions and help files.

 ### Date Processing